Boulder Community Media (BCM) publishes books

 The stories are about relations between and among individual people and the personal changes necessary to find commonality with strangers, all with different experiences and lifestyles.

 True Stories of a Mediocre Writer — All you have to do is write one true sentence.
 Write the truest sentence that you know.” is what Ernest Hemingway says about the essence of good storytelling.
-This book is for anyone who is a writer of organized words whether they are fiction, nonfiction, poetry, work memos, grant applications, academic papers, or love letters.
+Author Alan O’Hashi wrote this book that is part memoir and part a self-help book about writing.
+He pitched Beyond Heart Mountain on a typed up sheet of paper to Winter Goose Publishing.
+After a 15 minute meeting, the publisher asked him to send a full manuscript.
+Four months later, he had his first book deal.
+This book recounts his experiences about how he learned to write with confidence and imperfection.
+The book is for anyone who is a writer of organized words whether they are fiction, nonfiction, poetry, work memos, grant applications, academic papers, or love letters.

 Read this book if you’re a professional writer, a novelist just starting out, or a screenwriter with a half-done script lost deep in the bowels of a computer hard drive.